webfolder/siqueira.tech/_posts/others/2018-09-16-Kernel-compilation-and-installation.md

 technique is the safer way to conduct experiments with Linux kernel because any fatal mistake has a few consequences.
-For example, if you crash the whole system, you can create another virtual machine or take one of your backups (yes, make a backup of your kernel images).
+For example, if you crash the whole system, you can create another virtual machine or take one of your backups (yes, make a backup of your VMs).
 Experiments on the host machine (i.e., your computer) are more fun, but also riskier.
 Any potential problem could break all your system.
-Lastly, for the embedded devices, you can make tests in a developing kit.
-For this tutorial, We decided to use the virtualization approach.
+Lastly, for the embedded devices, you can make tests in a developing kit (e.g., raspberry pi).
+For this tutorial, we decided to use the virtualization approach.

 [//]: <> (TODO: Adicionar o post sobre QEMU no futuro )
 [//]: <> (TODO: é bom falar algo assim: "se vc está usando vm, execute os comandos indicados aqui dentro da sua máquina virtual" )